zoemeziere/Stylophora_speciation/README.md

-# Data, scripts and results for "Exploring coral speciation: five Stylophora pistillata taxa along a divergence continuum on the Great Barrier Reef"
+# Data, scripts and results for "Exploring coral speciation: five Stylophora pistillata taxa along a divergence continuum on the Great Barrier Reef" (2024, Evolutionary Applications)

 ## Data